Disney throws another feel-good pitch with 'Million Dollar Arm'

-LOS ANGELES, May 13 (Reuters) - In the new Disney film “Million Dollar Arm,” Jon Hamm is soaked in perspiration, not the alcohol-induced sweat of his “Mad Men” character Don Draper, but the kind that comes from filming a modest production in India in the hottest part of the year.
+LOS ANGELES (Reuters) - In the new Disney film “Million Dollar Arm,” Jon Hamm is soaked in perspiration, not the alcohol-induced sweat of his “Mad Men” character Don Draper, but the kind that comes from filming a modest production in India in the hottest part of the year.

 Despite working in conditions he calls “remarkably warm and challenging,” the baseball tale with a global twist gave Hamm not only his first lead role in film but one that was decidedly more upbeat than the ad man that made him famous on television.